ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 In the example above, the type `Pointer[(Pointer[U8] tag, USize)] tag` is equivalent to the `IOVec` struct type we defined earlier.
 That is, _a struct type is equivalent to a pointer to a tuple type with the fields of the struct as elements, in the same order as the original struct type defined them_.

 **Can I pass struct types by value, instead of passing a pointer?** Not at the moment.
 This is a known limitation of the current FFI system, but it is something the Pony team is interested in fixing.
+If you'd like to work on adding support for passing structs by value, contact us [on the Zulip](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to-Pony).

 ### Working with Structs: from C to Pony